 Well-behaved pets are welcome here and there are regular pizza nights for evening dining.
 It’s a favourite hangout among academic types and cyclists.

-Changing art collections on the walls provide stimulation for culture vultures too.
+I love that the changing art collections on the walls provide stimulation for culture vultures too.

 Address: 253 Chesterton Road, Cambridge CB4 1BG